thisisnich/distant-worlds-app/src/content/resources/plasma_crystals.md

 ## Formation Process

-These crystals form in specialized extraction zones deep within KIII09-2-0808, where superheated plasma from the planet’s core is exposed to intense magnetic fields.
+These crystals form in specialized extraction zones deep within KIII09-2-0808, where superheated plasma from the planet's core is exposed to intense magnetic fields.
 The process involves:

 - Sustained **temperatures exceeding 3,200°C**
 - Magnetic field intensities above **50,000 gauss**